-Marine heatwaves have been recognized as events that can have major impacts on the ocean, its ecosystems, and ocean-related human activities.
-Marine heatwaves have commonly come to be defined as regions of the ocean that have temperatures within the top 10% of all recorded temperatures for that location and time of year, and that persist for more than five days (Hobday, 2016).
-It was not really until the extremely large event that began in the Gulf of Alaska in fall of 2013, and lasted until mid 2015 - an event that became colloquially known as "The Blob" - that the potential importance and impact of non-El Niño, large-scale marine heatwaves was realized (Fig. 2.3).
-Impacts of the "Blob" included changes in species distributions, reduced overall productivity, reduced numbers of economically important species, closure of fisheries, harmful algal blooms, and the occurrence of rare and novel species (i.e. tropical venomous sea snakes washing up on the coast of California; Cavole et al., 2016).
-In May 2019, a second large marine heatwave formed, which rivaled the "Blob" in terms of size and intensity, however it lasted only until February 2020, and did not have nearly the impacts of the 2013-2015 event.
-Nevertheless, research suggests heatwave frequency is expected to increase, and that the heatwaves themselves will possibly be of longer duration and intensity in the future, thus likely increasing their impacts on our marine ecosystems.
+Marine heatwaves have been recognized cooling that would occur; hence, the warming of as events that can have major impacts on the the surface layers.
+Given time, this surface heating ocean, its ecosystems, and ocean-related human penetrates to deeper depths, further strengthening activities.
+Marine heatwaves have commonly come and perpetuating the heatwave.
+Anomalous to be defined as regions of the ocean that have atmospheric pressure patterns can also help to temperatures within the top 10% of all recorded maintain a heatwave by steering storms away from temperatures for that location and time of year, and the heatwave that would normally mix and cool that persist for more than five days (Hobday, 2016). surface waters.
+Lastly, given longer time periods, feedback loops between the warm water and It was not really until the extremely large event that atmosphere can develop, further affecting winds, began in the Gulf of Alaska in fall of 2013, and lasted until mid 2015 - an event that became colloquially heat flux, and even cloud cover, thus perpetuating known as "The Blob" - that the potential importance the feature. and impact of non-El Niño, large-scale marine Ocean observing systems are a key tool in heatwaves was realized (Fig. 2.3).
+Impacts of the measuring and monitoring marine heatwaves.
+"Blob" included changes in species distributions, Remote observation of sea surface temperature reduced overall productivity, reduced numbers (SST) from satellites has been an important tool for of economically important species, closure of observing heatwaves, however, SST only provides fisheries, harmful algal blooms, and the occurrence data from the surface mixed layer, whereas of rare and novel species (i.e. tropical venomous heatwaves such as the "blob" had extensive subsea snakes washing up on the coast of California; surface warming.
+Bond et al. (2015), McCabe et Cavole et al., 2016).
+In May 2019, a second large al. (2016), McKibben et al. (2017), and Barth et marine heatwave formed, which rivaled the "Blob" al. (2018) all used data from various OOI assets, in terms of size and intensity, however it lasted particularly the Endurance Array, the RCA, and the only until February 2020, and did not have nearly Global Array at Ocean Station Papa, to monitor the the impacts of the 2013-2015 event.
+Nevertheless, approach of the "Blob" and its links to ecosystem research suggests heatwave frequency is expected impacts on the US west coast.
+What makes these to increase, and that the heatwaves themselves will OOI assets so valuable for the purposes of sampling possibly be of longer duration and intensity in the and monitoring heatwaves is that: 1) they sample at future, thus likely increasing their impacts on our high enough frequency to detect rapid changes that marine ecosystems. can be associated with the advection of heatwaves, Marine heatwaves are caused by various forces, 2) they sample subsurface and sub-mixed layer depending on the location and possibly season properties, 3) they are placed in an opportune (Holbrook et al., 2019).
+In the Northeast Pacific location to detect features as they near the coast, (NEP), both the 2013-2015 and 2019 events are and 4) they have been sampling over a long enough thought to have been initiated by changes in time period for the calculation of local climatologies atmospheric patterns (Bond et al., 2015; Amaya - this is a key element for detecting anomalies such as marine heatwaves.